 - Wrap each potato individually in aluminum foil, and bake for 45 minutes-1 hour, or until soft (alternatively, you could cook them in the microwave for about 10-15 minutes, but NOT with the aluminum foil)

 - While the sweet potatoes are baking, prepare the fillings.
 Start by spraying a large pan with olive oil or cooking spray, and putting over medium heat.

 - Add the Swiss chard, salt and pepper, and cover with a lid.
 Cook for about 5 minutes, or until wilted, stirring every couple of minutes.

 - Remove the lid and add the milk and cheese.
 Cook until thickened slightly and cream.
 Set aside.

 - In the same pan or in a clean pan, heat the olive and add the onions, salt, and pepper.
 Cook until starting to turn translucent.

 - Add the red pepper and cook until the onions and peppers are soft.

 - Add the garlic and cook for another minute.
 Add the black beans, juice of a lime, chili powder, cumin, and water, and simmer for 8-10 minutes, or until heated through.
 You can keep covered over a low heat until the sweet potatoes are ready.

-- Slice open the baked sweet potatoes, and fill with the black bean mixture.
+- Slice open the baked sweet potatoes, and fill with the Swiss chard and black bean mixture.
 Top with the desired garnishes.